Faculty Honors and Awards

 On October 15, Kristen Beiers-Jones, assistant professor at the OHSU School of Nursing, received the Oregon Public Health Association Policy Award.
 This award is given to a person or organization that has made an outstanding contribution to advancing public health policy in Oregon.

-Over the past 2 years Biers-Jones provided leadership and social justice role modeling for nursing and other interprofessional students.
+Over the past 2 years Beiers-Jones provided leadership and social justice role modeling for nursing and other interprofessional students.
 She created strategic partnerships and collaborations with county public health departments, OHA Office of Equity and Inclusion, Oregon Law Project, and many others.
 She excelled in pulling these groups together to collaborate with legislators to create and pass Senate Bill 698.
 Going forward with implementation of this bill will not only improve medication bottle labeling and give continued opportunities to advocate on behalf of immigrants and refugees.

 Congratulations!